 [2] Actually, it's a "reconstructed" version of the HTTP request: not all request headers are necessarily shown.
 But it's close enough for our purposes!

-When a user clicks the SUBMIT
+When a user clicks the SUBMIT button on a form, the HTTP

 server starts up the specified CGI program, and makes the form data available to